How Robinhood and Chime raised $2B+ in the last year – TechCrunch

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.

-The company previously raised a two-part Series F this year, worth $600 million, bringing its total capital raised to well north of the $1 billion mark for the year.
+The company previously raised a two-part Series F this year, worth $600 million, bringing its total capital raised to well-north of the $1 billion mark for the year.

 But Robinhood is not alone in posting such epic fundraising numbers.